 - Default Variable—Specifies the default variable that is rendered when the voxel layer is first loaded.

 - Data Type—If the data contains floating-point values, it is set as Continuous by default.
 Non-floating-point data is set to Discrete by default.
 You can change the data type.
-This might be necessary if your data has floating-point values, but these values are binned into different classes.
+This may be necessary if your data has floating-point values, but these values are binned into different classes.

 When adding discrete data as continuous, the data is presented as a continual range from the minimum and maximum values.
 The histogram in the Symbology pane can give you a clue as to the discrete nature of the data, since it will have clear binning of data.

 When adding continuous data as discrete, the values will be shown as unique values.
 These categories are created by binning the values to their nearest integer.
 If the values are not intended for discrete representation, the list of unique values can be long.
-After more than 256 unique values no additional values will be added; instead, they are grouped in all other values.
+After more than 256 unique values, no additional values will be added; instead, they are grouped in all other values.
 You cannot change the data type after the voxel layer is created.
 You will have to add the voxel layer again with the change variable type.

 Voxel layer performance optimization